- What is Organisation Design?

 - Corporate Culture: The Theory and the Practice

-Corporate Culture is the sixth component of the Organisation Evolution Framework.
+Corporate Culture is the seventh component of the Organisation Evolution Framework.
 It’s the second of the “soft” elements after Leadership, and probably one of the most difficult to define.
 The concept itself of Culture is a concept that triggers many discussions among different social scientists on precisely what it is, how it is defined, how it forms, how it evolves, and what it truly means for individuals.
 When we apply this concept to organisations, we trigger even bigger quarrels on its exact meaning, despite the many activities done in the name of culture change.

 As with the previous articles of this series, I will try to represent the existing complexity of the topic, once again showing that it is impossible to find a correct answer.
 The key lesson, as with the previous issues of Leadership, is that we need to find consistency in what this topic means, in the framework of our Intentional Design effort.